-Those projects that are to be funded solely from an agency's nongeneral funds, federal trust, or revenue bonds other than those backed by general fund appropriations typically are not subject to the pool process and are set out in the budget bill and Appropriation Act as stand-alone projects.
+Those projects that are to be funded solely from an agency's nongeneral funds, federal trust, or revenue bonds other than those backed by general fund appropriation are not typically subject to the pool process and are set out in the budget bill and Appropriation Act as stand-alone projects.
 However, because they do utilize some form of public funds, they still must be justified and approved for inclusion in the budget bill as set out in these guidelines.